VanRijnLab/R-package/README.md

 # SlimStampeRData
-This R package helps with analyzing data from the App-version of SlimStampen.
+This R package helps you with analyzing data from the App-version of SlimStampen.

 ## Beginner guide
 If you are new to RStudio, please follow these steps.